 Christina: I was hired as a dedicated CSM at Badger Maps 3 years ago.
-Before Badger, I was a manager and handling sales and customer facing role.
+Before Badger, I was a manager and handling sales and customer-facing roles.

-Likewise, if the customers don’t see the value of what they have purchased – customers will never come back to the store.
+Likewise, if the customers don’t see the value of what they have purchased – customers will never return to the store.

-Christina: I stayed focused on the task at hand and processes involved.
-I dove right into the role, which ultimately required me to fill other roles in order to complete my original task.
+Christina: I stayed focused on the task at hand and the processes involved.
+I dove right into the role, which ultimately required me to fill other roles to complete my original task.

 Vincent: Did you have a mentor during your journey through customer success?

-Christina: I had a management mentor that really influenced how I thought about customers in general - my mentor would always tell me “The customer isn’t always right, but they can be wrong with dignity.”
+Christina: I had a management mentor that influenced how I thought about customers in general - my mentor would always tell me, “The customer isn’t always right, but they can be wrong with dignity.”

-It’s a bit counter-intuitive to “The customer is always right”, but the ultimate goal is to understand the customer’s needs and educate them to ensure their continued success.
+It’s a bit counter-intuitive to “The customer is always right,” but the ultimate goal is to understand the customer’s needs and educate them to ensure continued success.
 Communication is key, not who is right or wrong.

 Feedback-driven approach for sustainable growth

-Vincent: How does Customer Success fit in your organization, and how does it affect the long-term goals?
+Vincent: How does Customer Success fit your organization, and how does it affect the long-term goals?